 Faroese visual art today

 The Faroese visual art has hardly ever been as manifold as it is today.
 The above-mentioned artists, Zacharias Heinesen and Torbjørn Olsen, are amongst the twelve artists who recently started a new group that exhibits each autumn in the art exhibition hall at the shipyard in Tórshavn.
-In addition to these high-quality exhibitions, art is exhibited on a regular basis in The Faroe Islands Art Museum and The Nordic House, both in Tórshavn, as well as in art galleries around the country.
+In addition to these high-quality exhibitions, art is exhibited on a regular basis in The National Gallery of the Faroe Islands and The Nordic House, both in Tórshavn, as well as in art galleries around the country.
 Also important is the role of The Faroe Islands Lithographic Workshop, where Faroese artists have the opportunity to meet foreign artists.
 Their exhibitions also play an important role in raising the level of Faroese art.
 One of the most interesting and innovating Faroese artists at the moment, Tóroddur Poulsen (1957), has, for instance, mainly worked at the Lithographic Workshop, where he has created intriguing works of art in which writing is combined with pictures.

 In the work of the younger generation of Faroese artists, the interest in the Faroese landscape as a subject matter seems to have declined, while the interest in the human mind, existential or philosophical questions, or the internal landscapes, seems to have increased.
 This development is a natural result of globalization, and the fact that the younger generation of Faroese artists has generally chosen to reside abroad, such as Hansina Iversen (1966), who is based in Copenhagen, Hanni Bjartalíð (1968) in Helsinki and Rannvá Kunoy (1975) in London.
 All three of them are great artists and they are members of The Autumn Exhibition, which allows the Faroese public to see their work every year.